jannekeskitalo/player-session-service/README.md

 ## How to run

-Instructions how to run and test this service
+Instructions how to run and test this service.

 ### Requirements